Polarized Signatures of the Earth Through Time: An Outlook for the Habitable Worlds Observatory: Results Comparisons

 \subsection{Effects of Clouds and Hazes}

 Aerosols in an atmosphere play a significant role in determining the overall polarization state of the planet.
+Here we discuss the signatures of our models for planets that are completely covered by aerosols.
 Fig.~\ref{fig:ProtoClouds} shows our Proterozoic epoch model at quadrature for three different cases: a clear atmosphere (green solid lines), an atmosphere with a layer of Cirrus clouds (dotted blue lines), and an atmosphere with a layer of Stratocumulus clouds (dashed red lines); see Section~\ref{sec: CloudsHazes} for the properties of these clouds.
 As expected, the addition of water clouds in the atmosphere reduces or even flattens some absorption and surface features, and the increased albedo of the cloud droplets and multiple scattering within the clouds lead to higher $\pi{F_{n}}$ and lower P$_s$.
 While the Stratocumulus clouds are more optically thick than the Cirrus clouds, the higher altitude of the latter block more light from reaching lower in the atmosphere than the former, thus further suppressing the 1.4 $\mu$m H$_2$O absorption.
 We can see that P$_s$ does a better job than $\pi{F_{n}}$ at distinguishing the three models.
 While the normalized flux spectra between the clear and Cirrus cases overlap across multiple wavelengths, with the maximum absolute difference in $\pi{F_{n}}$ being $\sim$0.035 in the 1.4 $\mu$m H$_2$O band and $\sim$0.025 in the continuum, the polarization spectra show clear separation between the models, with the maximum absolute difference in P$_s$ being $\sim$0.9 in the 1.4 $\mu$m H$_2$O band and $\sim$0.125 in the continuum.

 Fig.~\ref{fig:CloudPhases} displays phase curves of $\pi{F_{n}}$ and P$_s$ in different observational bands for our Proterozoic model with Stratocumulus clouds.
 Phase curves from our clear atmosphere Proterozoic model are also included at r$^{\prime}$ band for comparison (dashed black lines).
 As expected, the clear atmosphere model shows the smooth decrease of $\pi{F_{n}}$ towards larger $\alpha$ and the peak P$_s$ around $\alpha$ $\approx$ 90 - 100$\degree$.
 P$_s$ is more sensitive to the introduction of clouds than $\pi{F_{n}}$, and although the $\pi{F_{n}}$($\alpha$) for all $\lambda$s overlap and are therefore indistinguishable, the P$_s$($\alpha$) show the wavelength dependence of the rainbow feature for the liquid water clouds, with the rainbow peak shifting to smaller $\alpha$ with increasing $\lambda$ \citep[see e.g.,][]{bailey2007, karalidi2012rainbow}.
 Additionally, the rainbow feature becomes stronger with increasing $\lambda$, becoming a global maximum in P$_s$($\alpha$), and its strength can change depending on the cloud altitude and optical thickness \citep[for more details, see e.g.,][]{gordon2023}.